 There are other factors to consider in switching from C to S status.
 Shareholder/employees of S corporations can't get the full range of tax-free fringe benefits that are available with a C corporation.
 And there may be complications for shareholders who have outstanding loans from their qualified plans.
 All of these factors have to be considered to understand the full effect of converting from C to S status.

-There are strategies for eliminating or minimizing some of these tax problems and for avoiding unnecessary pitfalls related to them.
+There are several different strategies for eliminating or minimizing some of these tax problems and for avoiding unnecessary pitfalls related to them.
 But a lot depends upon your company's particular circumstances.
-Please give us a call if you would like to discuss the effect of these and other potential problems and possible strategies for dealing with them.
+Consult an attorney to discuss the effect of these and other potential problems and possible strategies for dealing with them.
+You can also learn more about the advantages of the different types of corporate tax structures by visiting our Coporate Counsel section which has useful articles on a variety of topics designed to help you succeed in the corporate world and beyond.